zikula/zikula-docs/recipes/Set field values automatically.md

 ###### Case example:

-Creation of a part number consisting of the 'current user ID' & timestamp.
+Creating a part number consisting of the 'current user ID' & timestamp splitted by dash.

+Example: `2-1533134203`

 A URL parameter like `&set_partnumber=xyz` is not an option in this case as the user potentially could manipulate the field value, even if the form field is 'read only' or 'hidden'.